-Note: Use of the snapshot feature of the XVM Volume Manager requires a FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
+Note: Use of the snapshot feature of the XVM Volume Manager requires a FLEXIm license.

 Before creating a snapshot, you must create an XVM volume to use as a snapshot repository, in which original copies of regions of data that have changed on the filesystem are stored.
 The snapshot repository may be used for more than one base volume in the same domain.